 Themes

 muOS has a lot of really cool things built into it, including the ability to install different themes.
-There’s an entire channel dedicated to just themes on the muOS Discord.
+There’s an entire channel dedicated to just themes on the muOS Discord and Forums.
 You could go through the options, downloading the ones that you like.

 However, there’s also an entire Theme Repository available for download on GitHub.
 If you go this route, download the latest ZIP file under the Releases tag.
 Then, extract the contents of the folder.